4ch1m/huElectron/README.md

   * (schedules)
   * (rules)
 * quick-actions (set state/color/brightness with one mouse-click)
-* show detailed information about each light/group
+* show detailed information about each light, group, etc.

 ## ToDo